ColOfAbRiX/beesight/README.md

 ## Features

-- **Simple Integration** - Combine Decline's elegant argument parsing with Cats Effect's IO monad
+- **Simple Integration** - Combine Decline's argument parsing with Cats Effect's IO monad
 - **Minimal Boilerplate** - Just extend a trait and define your options
 - **Configurable** - Support for custom version flags, help messages, and more
 - **Type-Safe** - Leverage Scala's type system for compile-time safety